Meniscus tear: Information & meniscus tear specialists

 Kraulschwimmen

 Many injuries can no longer be sutured.
-In these cases, the tear is located in the part of the meniscus that is not supplied by blood or the tissue is already irreparably destroyed.
+In these cases, the meniscus tear is located in the part of the meniscus that is not supplied with blood or the tissue is already irreparably damaged.

-Studies have shown that even partial removal of meniscal tissue can lead to increased stress.
-This can lead to degenerative changes in the articular cartilage.
-As a result, there is a high probability of developing knee osteoarthritis later.
-This is associated with significant pain and restrictions in movement.
+Studies have shown that even partial removal of the meniscus tissue can lead to increased stress.
+This can lead to degenerative changes in the joint cartilage.
+As a result, knee osteoarthritis is very likely to develop later on.
+This is associated with considerable pain and restricted movement.

 An international team led by the well-known American sports physician Dr. Steadman has developed a biological implant for such cases.
-It stimulates the body to form meniscus-like tissue, thereby filling the defect.
+It stimulates the body to form meniscus-like tissue and thus fills the defect.

 How does the meniscus implant work?

-The meniscus implant is biological and resorbable.
+The meniscus implant is a biological and resorbable implant.
 It consists of highly purified collagen with a sponge-like structure or a polyurethane scaffold (suppliers ReGen Biologics: Menaflex and Ormed-DJO: Actifit).
-The shape is based on the human medial or lateral meniscus.
+The shape is based on the human inner or outer meniscus.

-The implant is arthroscopically sutured in place of the removed meniscal tissue.
-It then uses the body's ability to regenerate its own tissue.
-The porous structure of the implant serves as a guide for the ingrowth of new tissue.
+The implant is sutured arthroscopically in place of the removed meniscus tissue.
+It then utilizes the body's ability to regenerate its own tissue.
+The porous structure of the implant serves as a guide rail for the ingrowth of new tissue.

 The body's own cells gradually migrate into the implant and form meniscus-like tissue.
-After approximately one year, most of the collagen meniscus implant (CMI) is degraded and replaced by the patient's own tissue.
+After approximately one year, the CMI is largely degraded and replaced by the patient's own tissue.

 Clinical experience with the meniscus implant

-The results from clinical trials in the USA and Europe show that the meniscus implant supports the growth of new tissue.
-The pain that was previously present is significantly reduced and patients return to a similar level of activity as before the injury.
+The results from the clinical studies in the USA and Europe show that the meniscus implant supports the growth of new tissue.
+Previous pain is significantly reduced and patients return to a similar level of activity as before the injury.

 Knieschmerzen